• Home

 Comparison of Top-Down and Bottom-Up Therapies

 For clients with a diagnosis of a trauma disorder, Marie uses the recommended 3-stage trauma-informed treatment approach.
 The 3-stage trauma treatment approach works on helping clients with emotional dysregulation, identifying trauma symptoms and defenses before processing trauma memories.
+Trauma-informed therapies Marie is trained in include: EMDR, Emotional Freedom Technique, and the Safe and Sound Protocol.

 Trauma-Informed Therapy Techniques Marie Is Trained In